alexjhetherington/anvil-level-design/README.md

 Hold shift on first click to start with a line (allows rotated built boxes).

 Hold ctrl to lock the axis, allowing you to move the cursor off a given face while keeping the same draw plane.

+After a cube cut, WELD will invert the cube.

 ### Camera and Viewport Tools